Here are four steps you can follow to boost your local search ranking and drive more business your way.

-“The most important thing you can do to boost your local search position is to take control of your Google My Business page,” says BDC Business Consultant Philippe Desjardins.
+“The most important thing you can do to boost your local search position is to take control of your Google My Business page,” says BDC Business Advisor Philippe Desjardins.
 “There are a few steps involved, but the effort is worth it.”

 First, you have to authenticate that you’re the owner (you’ll get a verification code by mail—yes, actual snail mail!) and ensure that Google doesn’t have duplicate pages for your business.
-Then, you can check the information on your page is accurate, complete and includes:
+Then, you should check the information on your page is accurate, complete and includes:

-- The full name of your business (exactly as it appears on your storefront and website)
+- the full name of your business (exactly as it appears on your storefront and website)

-- Your business category
+- your business category

-- Your opening hours
+- your opening hours

-- A local phone number (rather than an 1-800 number)
+- a local phone number (rather than a 1-800 number)

-- Your email address (one that uses your own domain rather than a provider like Hotmail)
+- your email address (one that uses your own domain rather than a provider like Hotmail)

-- A brief description that includes your most important keywords
+- a brief description that includes your most important keywords

 Desjardins explains that verifying all this information assures Google you’re a trustworthy local business.
-You can even go further and add optional elements like a virtual tour that uses photos and video to provide a 360º walkthrough of your storefront.
+You can even go further and add optional elements like a virtual tour that uses photos and video to provide a 360-degree walkthrough of your storefront.

 2. Take advantage of local ratings sites

-YEXT and Moz offer free tools that show you which ratings sites people are using to talk about your products or services, so you can focus your efforts where it matters.
+YEXT and Moz free tools that show you which ratings sites people are using to talk about your products or services, so you can focus your efforts where it matters.
 Whitespark and BrightLocal also offer tools and solutions that can help your local SEO.

-As with Google My Business, you need to pre-populate local ratings sites with complete and accurate information.
+As with Google My Business, you need to provide local ratings sites with complete and accurate information.
 To save time and ensure consistency for search engines, you can just repurpose the content you already used for your Google My Business page.

 Whether the feedback is good or bad, always respond in a way that is professional and constructive.
 That could mean replying with something like “Thank you for taking the time to comment, we’re glad you’re enjoying our product” or, “We’re sorry you weren’t happy with our service, please give us a chance to make it up to you.”

 3. Localize your website

 Put your address, region, city, neighbourhood, opening hours and local phone number right on your homepage.
 If you have more than one location—for example, in Toronto, Mississauga, Scarborough and Etobicoke—give each its own page on your website to catch local traffic.

-4. Remain consistent
+4. Be consistent

-Desjardins stresses that the most important thing you can do is to remain consistent across all of your business’ listings.
+Desjardins stresses that the most important thing you can do is to be consistent across all of your business’ listings.
 This will reinforce your identity and trustworthiness for search engines, ensuring they rank you higher than your local competition.

 “A lot of entrepreneurs want to know how to make their web presence stand out so they can rank above their local competitors,” says Desjardins.
 “It all starts with taking ownership of your online presence.”